 In addition to the e-book, be sure to also consider joining our Midlife Forum

 here on midlifebachelor.com.
-That's an online discussion forum where people in their 30s/40s/50s and sometimes their 60s discuss all things related to dating (or returning to dating after having been married then divorced), cheating, etc. We'd be happy to have you among our group, if you wish.
+That's an online discussion forum where people in their 30s/40s/50s and sometimes their 60s discuss all things related to dating (or returning to dating after having been married then divorced), cheating, etc. We'd be happy to have you among our group.